bartsnapp/Math-Outreach-Exhibits/subitizing/README.md

-# Counting Coins
+# Counting Cards

-This activity is about recognizing multiples of numbers to assist in counting.
+This activity is about grouping.
+We use the given grouping to help us quickly identity the number in question.

-While it can start off quite simple, it actually demonstrates an important principle in number theory and algebra: By looking at the remainder of a number with various quotients, we can identify the number itself.
-This is sometimes called the Sunzi Theorem.
+A common theme in mathematics is that we if group things, we can make problems more manageable.

+This can be thought of as a pure counting activity, an adding/subtracting activity, or an activity about multiplication/division.

-For more information, see: [Sunzi Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem)
+For more information, see: [8 Tips for Learning to Count Groups of Things](https://dreme.stanford.edu/news/8-tips-learning-count-groups-things)